bhauman/figwheel-main/docs/docs/react-native.md

 $ npm run ios
 ```

-When using `figwheel-main` figwheel bridge will take care of auto
+When using `figwheel-main`, it will take care of auto refreshing the
-refreshing the application for you when figwheel reloads code.
+application for you when figwheel reloads code.

 You can see this behavior by editing the `src/awesome/main.cljs`
 file.
 Try changing the `"HELLO"` to `"HELLO THERE"`.
 You should see